LuggLD/broadstrokes-web/_posts/2016-05-16-make-floating-rocks-with-the-power-of-math-part-2.md

 Think of radians simply as the length of circumference, relative to the circle&#8217;s radius, you get at a circle section of that angle.
 As you can see in the animation above, at 360°, the radian value is exactly = 2 π, which is exactly the value for the circumference of a full circle.
 If we only take a half circle, i.e. a 180° angle, the radian value is half that = π.

 Some functions in UE4 use radian input instead of degrees, and for some others (such as the trigonometric functions like sine, cosine, and tangent) there are two versions &#8211; one for degrees, and one for radians.
-Just something to be aware of![/spoiler]
+Just something to be aware of!

 So, what interests us here is purely the vertical movement on the Y-axis over time.
 Sine functions are a great way to create cyclical motion, and that&#8217;s exactly what we want.
 Take a look at how it looks if you animate a point using just a sine wave: